ManagerJS/paper-code/secret-santa/README.md

 Everyone puts their names on slips of paper and puts them in a hat.
 Each takes a turn drawing a name out of the hat.

-There are three requirements for the gift assignments:
+There are four requirements for the gift assignments:

 1. Everyone gives a gift.